Visit Upper Geyser Basin in Yellowstone: Guide, Features, Tips, and Map

 Name

-Similar to the majority of the Upper Geyser Basin’s hydrothermal features, the Biscuit Basin was named for its distinct appearance.
+Similar to the majority of the Upper Basin’s hydrothermal features, the Biscuit Basin was named for its distinct appearance.
 At some point, unique biscuit-shaped geyserite formations surrounded Sapphire Pool.
 The 1959 Hebgen Lake earthquake, however, stimulated eruption of the spring, which washed away the famous “biscuits”.

 Hydrothermal Features

-Sapphire Pool, though, hasn’t changed a lot, still impressing the visitors with its pristine water and clouds of steam above its surface.
+Sapphire Pool, though, hasn’t changed a lot, still impressing the visitors with its pristine color and clouds of steam above its surface.
 Other incredible features to visit when exploring this section of the Upper Geyser Basin include Black Diamond Pool, Mustard Spring, Rusty Geyser, Shell Geyser, and Jewel Geyser

 Location